hashnfv/hashnfv-genesisreq/docs/requirements/userexperience.rst

 ..
 Please add the story reference to each requirement.

 * `GENESIS-16 <https://jira.opnfv.org/browse/GENESIS-16>`_:
+  Brahmaputra and later:
   Common ability to input site, topology, and server information.
 * `GENESIS-17 <https://jira.opnfv.org/browse/GENESIS-17>`_:
+  Brahmaputra and later:
   User-configurable parameters available via config files.
 * `GENESIS-18 <https://jira.opnfv.org/browse/GENESIS-18>`_:
+  Brahmaputra and later:
   Allow assignment of different roles to servers, so that hardware and software can be configured according to the role.
 * `GENESIS-19 <https://jira.opnfv.org/browse/GENESIS-19>`_:
+  Brahmaputra and later:
   Deployment tool to provide for automatic device discovery.
 * `GENESIS-25 <https://jira.opnfv.org/browse/GENESIS-25>`_:
+  Brahmaputra and later:
   Installers should configure NTP servers on the servers for clock synchronization.
 * `GENESIS-40 <https://jira.opnfv.org/browse/GENESIS-40>`_:
+  Brahmaputra and later:
   Hardware replacement.

 Requirements pertaining to the qualities of the deployment process
 ------------------------------------------------------------------

 * `GENESIS-74 <https://jira.opnfv.org/browse/GENESIS-74>`_:
+  Brahmaputra and later:
   Installers which create a build for Brahmaputra, should create the build as an "all-in-one" build.
 The the build process of the installer creates a single entity (e.g. ISO) - which has